George Washington – The father of the United States

 In 1781, the British realized that they could not win the war.
 Their defeat by Washington’s forces at Yorktown was severe enough that it was no longer possible for them to regain control of the colonies.

 The French Navy’s triumph at the Battle of the Chesapeake at around the same time also made the war seem like a lost cause.
-And with dwindling public support for war in the Americas, they signed the Treaty of Paris recognizing the United States in 1783.
+With dwindling public support for war in the Americas, the British and the United States signed the Treaty of Paris recognizing the United States in 1783.

 The First President

 Washington had intended to leave political life and become a gentleman farmer after the war.
-However, he attended the Constitutional Convention, and impressed with his knowledge and leadership.
+However, he attended the Constitutional Convention and impressed the attendants with his knowledge and leadership.

 Decisions in Office